-Schwab and TDA also make available to Frontier other products and services that benefit Frontier but may not directly benefit you or your account.
+Schwab, TDA and Fidelity also make available to Frontier other products and services that benefit Frontier but may not directly benefit you or your account.
 These products and services assist Frontier in managing and administering clients' accounts.
-They include investment research, both Schwab's or TDA's own and that of third parties.
-We may use this research to service all or a substantial number of Frontier's clients' accounts, including accounts not maintained at Schwab or TDA.
-In addition to investment research, Schwab and TDA also makes available software and other technology that:
+They include investment research, Schwab's, TDA's or Fidelity's own and that of third parties.
+We may use this research to service all or a substantial number of Frontier's clients' accounts, including accounts not maintained at Schwab, TDA or Fidelity.
+In addition to investment research, Schwab, TDA and Fidelity also make available software and other technology that: